phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-devboard.md

   <img src="_images/zynq7000-ls.png" width="600px">

-  If your output is like in the screenshot above, the console (`UART` in evaluation board) is on the ACM0 port.
+  If your output is like in the screenshot above, the console (`UART` in the evaluation board) is on the ACM0 port.

 - When the board is connected to your host-pc, open serial port in terminal using picocom and type the console port (in this case ACM0)